helm/charts/stable/airflow/README.md

   celery:
     instances: 10

-    ## wait at most 10min for running tasks to complete
+    ## wait at most 9min for running tasks to complete before SIGTERM
+    ## WARNING:
+    ##  - some cluster-autoscaler (GKE) will not respect graceful
+    ##    termination periods over 10min
     gracefullTermination: true
-    gracefullTerminationPeriod: 600
+    gracefullTerminationPeriod: 540

-  ## how many seconds (after the 10min) to wait before SIGKILL
+  ## how many seconds (after the 9min) to wait before SIGKILL
   terminationPeriod: 60

 dags: